-

 High-level athletes (SHN)

-• If I'm a top-level athlete, I may be able to obtain certain accommodations in my university course.
-To do this, I fill in a form which I download from the SPORT SUAPS AMU website.
+- If I'm a top-level athlete, I may be able to obtain certain accommodations in my university course.
+To do so, I fill in a form which I download from the SPORT SUAPS AMU website.

 Contact: